 And while it's easy to say that front-end development encompasses all of the elements a user can see or interact with on a site, that's not all there is to it.
 Now that more and more users are relying on mobile devices rather than just desktop options to browse the web, front-end development needs to take the multi-platform experience into account.
 Modern front-end developers have to make sure that their sites display correctly, regardless of screen size, resolution, web browser, operating system, etc.

-All of this may be enlightening, but if you find yourself asking “Why should I care about front-end vs back-end web development?" take a moment and consider the numbers, including the front- and back-end developers salary.
+All of this may be enlightening, but if you find yourself asking "Why should I care about front-end vs back-end web development?" take a moment and consider the numbers, including the front- and back-end developers salary.